Fox McCloud: In Star Fox series

-In Star Fox: Assault (2005), another GameCube game set after Star Fox Adventures, Fox and his team are hired to defeat Andrew Oikonny, Andross's nephew and ex-Star Wolf member, who has started a rebellion against Corneria with the remnants of Andross's forces.
-The team confronts Oikonny on the planet Fortuna, where the flagship is shot down by a creature known as an Aparoid, a strange, bug-like organism with the ability to assimilate both living beings and machines.
-On planet Katina, Fox confronts Pigma Dengar, who sent out an S.O.S. signal to lure them in and steals the core memory of a defeated Aparoid, which the team needs in order to locate the Aparoid homeworld and destroy the Aparoid Queen; the Aparoid leader.
-Star Fox then encounters and gets into a brief skirmish with the Star Wolf team while searching for Pigma, and after further tracking him to the planet Fichina and the Meteo asteroid belt, Fox defeats an Aparoid infected Pigma and obtains the stolen core memory.
-Fox then saves Dinosaur Planet, now called Sauria, from the Aparoids, but learns that while he was doing so the Aparoids had attacked Corneria.
-Fox and his team launch a counterattack, and with the surprise help of Star Wolf are able to repel the Aparoids from Corneria.
-Despite the Aparoids attempt to destroy the warp gate orbiting Corneria, Star Fox use it to reach the Aparoid homeworld, where, once again with unexpected help from Star Wolf, the Queen is destroyed along with the planet itself.
+Fox first appears in Star Fox for the Super NES as the leader of Team Star Fox, alongside Falco, Slippy, and Peppy.
+He and his team face off against Andross and his empire.
+They also appear in Star Fox 2, a cancelled games released decades later.
+He and his team later appear in Star Fox 64, fighting against Andross as well as Star Wolf, consisting of Wolf O'Donnell and others.
+In the game Star Fox Adventures, Fox appears without the rest of the Star Fox team, helping Dinosaur Planet and a woman named Krystal against an attack by a man named General Scales, allying with a triceratops named Prince Tricky.
+Krystal falls in love with Fox, and the two fight against a resurrected Andross, the true antagonist.

+In Star Fox: Assault, Fox is hired to defeat Andross' nephew, Andrew Oikonny, who started a rebellion.
+They also face off against the Aparoid race, led by the Aparoid Queen, with assistance from Star Wolf.

 Once again, the Lylat System falls under peril in Star Fox Command (2006), this time under attack by a new foe known as the Anglars, who originated from Venom's acidic oceans.
 It is up to Fox McCloud to save the galaxy once more by slowly liberating invaded territory and arriving at Venom to defeat the Anglar Emperor.
 This time, he begins the battle with only ROB 64 at his side, as the rest of the team has been disbanded for various reasons (i.e. dismissing Krystal by fearing for her safety).
 Along the way, other characters will join Fox and the team becomes whole again.
 As Command has nine different outcomes, it is uncertain which is the true path Fox and crew take, and even whether or not Command is even canon to the series.
 Despite this, the developers have suggested that any sequel might ignore the endings and instead pick up the story from the middle.
 Fox's vehicle is called the Arwing II, which boasts a decent amount of health and boost, and can either receive plasma blasters or twin lasers, depending on the storyline.
 In this game, Takaya Imamura gave Fox a cartoonish appearance, compared to the more realistic look of Star Fox Adventures and Star Fox: Assault.
 According to Imamura, realistic fur was unpopular with players.